lunal-dev/kettle/README.md

-# Attestable Builds - Phase 1 & 2 POC
+# Attestable Builds - Phase 1 POC

-**Cryptographic verification of build inputs and attestable execution for Rust projects in Trusted Execution Environments (TEE)**
+**Cryptographic verification of build inputs for Rust projects**

-This tool implements Phase 1 and Phase 2 of attestable builds:
+This tool implements Phase 1 of attestable builds:
 - **Phase 1**: Establishing verifiable provenance for all build inputs
-- **Phase 2**: Executing builds with cryptographic attestation binding inputs to outputs

 ## Overview